petartotev/PT_Demo_NET_Kubernetes/README.md

 ## Add Horizontal Pod Autoscaling (HPA)

+Horizontal Pod Autoscaling (HPA) in Kubernetes allows you to automatically adjust the number of replica pods in a deployment based on observed CPU utilization or custom metrics.

+0. All steps from the [Setup section](#setup) need to be accomplished before proceeding with this section.

 1. Horizontal Pod Autoscaler relies on metrics provided by the `Metrics Server`.<br>Make sure Metrics Server is installed and running in your cluster:

 ```
 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml
 ```

+⚠️ WARNING: This step will later fail.
+Check steps 4-10 to see the whole story!

-2. Update existing `deployment.yaml` file created in the [Setup section](#setup) to include `resource requests and limits for CPU`.
-<br>This is necessary for HPA to work with CPU metrics.:
+2. Update existing `deployment.yaml` file created in the [Setup section](#setup) to include `resources, requests and limits for CPU`.
+This is necessary for HPA to work with CPU metrics:

 ```
 apiVersion: apps/v1